6 Best Skillshare Alternatives In 2025 (Students & Teachers)

 • Assignments and Projects are given by the instructors based on the topic learned to test out your skills.

-• With a subscription-based model, Skillshare offers affordable access to its entire course catalog, making it accessible to learners on a budget.
-Skillshares’ monthly subscription model comes at $29/month, while the annual subscription comes at a 40% discount on the monthly prices at $99/year.
+• Skillshare offers affordable access to its entire course catalog through a subscription-based model, making it accessible to learners on a budget.
+The monthly subscription model costs $3.99/month, while the annual subscription is $47.88/year.

 • Aspiring instructors/teachers can sell their courses on Skillshare and earn revenue through teaching.